 Each BMAT uni will utilise your BMAT score differently.

-There are seven BMAT universities in the UK that use the exam as a standard entry requirement for aspiring medics based in the UK.
+There are seven universities in the UK that use the BMAT exam as a standard entry requirement for UK-based applicants.

 |BMAT Universities||How Do They Use BMAT Scores?||Scores Needed|